trufflesuite/trufflesuite.com/src/blog/three-new-ganache-features-to-improve-your-developer-experience/index.md

 ## Ability to use console.log from Solidity

-If you use Vyper's `print` statement or Hardhat's `console.sol` library contract for printing items to the console, you can now use these tools together with Ganache, as Ganache now understands Vyper's `print` statement, as well as Hardhat's `console.sol` library!
+If you use Vyper's `print` statement or Hardhat's `console.sol` library contract for writing values to stdout, you can now use these tools together with Ganache, as Ganache now understands Vyper's `print` statement, as well as Hardhat's `console.sol` library!

 Development of native `console.log` support in Truffle is currently in progress, but Truffle users don't have to wait to use this feature, as they can install Ganache's `console.log` library with `npm install @ganache/console.log` and use it in their Solidity project: